We got some more Louis Free on the Today Show with Katie Couric challenging his objectivity.

 Just thought you'd like to know.

-I think time is uh story on a Mormon church, maybe Louis Free's a Mormon.
+I think time is a story on a Mormon church.

 Newsweek is on aging and getting old and dying and how horrible it is.

-Maybe it's time's one and newsweek's the other, but in either case, you can't find Louis Free anywhere in these magazines.
+Maybe it's Time's one and Newsweek's the other, but in either case, you can't find Louis Free anywhere in these magazines, his book or on the cover.

-Many people, uh view your effort to settle scores.
+Many people view your effort to settle scores.

-There's no love between lost between the two of you.
+There's no love lost between the two of you.

 That's very, very clear.

-Do you think your personal animus might be coloring your professional perspective so much that you can't be objective about what was really going on under in other words?
+Do you think your personal animus might be coloring your professional perspective so much that you can't be objective about what was really going on?

 Why are you coming on this show and writing this book and lying?